 In June 2022, GASB issued Statement No. 101, Compensated Absences.
-The objective of this Statement is to better meet the information needs of financial statement suers by updating the recognition and measurement guidance for compensated absences.
+The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
-The unified recognition and measurement model in this Statement will result in a liability for compensated absences that more appropriately reflects when a government incurs an obligation.
-In addition, the model can be applied consistently to any type of compensated absence and will eliminate potential comparability issues between governments that offer different types of leave.
-The model also will result in a more robust estimate of the amount of compensated absences that a government will pay or settle, which will enhance the relevance and reliability of information about the liability for compensated absences.
-This Statement will be effective for fiscal years ending September 30, 2025.